dimarval/motel-activerecord/README.md

 ```

 The switching of the tenant is not only based setting the variable
-of the current tenant also by the environment variable or tenant
+of the current tenant also by the environment variable or default
-default.
+tenant.
 The hierarchy for tenant selection occurs in the following
 order.

 ```ruby